Oniel Fisher: LA Galaxy

 On 15 February 2021, Fisher joined the LA Galaxy.
 Following the 2021 season, Fisher was released by LA Galaxy.

 Minnesota United

-On 2 February 2022, Fisher signed with Minnesota United and made his debut in Minnesota's season opener against the Philadelphia Union on 26 February.
+On 2 February 2022, Fisher signed with Minnesota United FC and made his debut in Minnesota's season opener against the Philadelphia Union on 26 February.
 Following the 2022 season, his contract option was declined by Minnesota.

+Detroit City FC

+On 29 March 2023, it was announced Fisher would be joining Detroit City FC on contract for the 2023 season with an option for 2024.
+He left Detroit following their 2023 season.

 International career

 On 11 August 2010, Fisher made his international debut for Jamaica in a 3–1 victory over Trinidad and Tobago.
 He also played for the under-20 national team in the 2011 CONCACAF U-20 Championship.

 Personal life

 Fisher holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.